AardhynLavender/SDL3-Template-Project/README.md

 #### CLion

 Open the directory as a Clion project.
-You'll be prompted to create your *Build Configuration* apon opening.
+You'll be prompted to create your *Build Configuration* upon opening.